jplattel/obsidian-query-language/README.md

 # Obsidian Query Language

 This is a plugin for Obsidian (https://obsidian.md) that allows you to query your notes and gather information about your vault inside a note itself.
-You write queries and configure them with a code-block and the renderer will output the results in the markdown preview:
+You write queries and configure them with a code block and the renderer will output the results in the markdown preview:

 ![](https://raw.githubusercontent.com/jplattel/obsidian-query-language/main/images/example-oql-screenshot.png)

 ## Changelog

 - **2.0.0**
-    _Breaking change_:
-        `template` key is now 'string|table|list'.
+    - _Breaking change_: `template` key is now 'string|table|list'.
 Formatting is now done with the `format` key, as per examples.
-    Removed this.cachedData from index building, now reading the file instead.
+    - Removed `this.cachedData` from index building, now reading the file instead.
-    Moved the renderers to subfiles, allowing for easier refactoring (moving to svelte in the future?)
+    - Moved the renderers to subfiles, allowing for easier refactoring (moving to Svelte in the future?).
-    Other plugins can use search functionality (first initial try, more detail) The index is now kept up to date with only changes instead of rebuilding the entire index.
+    - Other plugins can use search functionality (first initial try, more detail later).
+    - The index is now kept up to date with just the changes instead of rebuilding the entire index.

 - **1.5.0**
     You can now sort by random (shuffle).
-Minor improvement to indexing when modifying or renaming files
+Minor improvement to indexing when modifying or renaming files.

 - **1.4.0**
     Tags are now supported in the fields view.
-Fields also work in list view.
+Fields also work in the list view.

 - **1.3.0**
-    You can now sort on create/modified or any other fields in table/list view.
+    You can now sort on create/modified or any other fields in the table/list view.

 ## Installation

 Clone this repository in the `.obsidian/plugins` folder, run `yarn && yarn build` or `npm install && npm run build` and enable it in the settings of Obsidian.